DIY Layered Bulb Pots for Big Spring Color

 Now is a good time to buy bulbs and an excellent time to plant.
 With this being mid to late fall, garden centers should still have a nice selection of spring flowering bulbs, and they may even be having clearance sales to make space for the coming holiday season.

 Layered bulb pots can contain any popular, well-known bulbs that we traditionally plant in the fall for spring flowers.
-The key is choosing bulbs with different blooming times, so check that information at time of purchase.
+The key is choosing bulbs with different blooming times, so check that information at the time of purchase.
 Then you layer them in a pot according to their specified planting depth.

 Creating Layered Bulb Pots